ashutoshbw/headless-calendar/README.md

 ```

 Localization support is made using JavaScript `Intl` API.
 For more info on locale see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument).

+The object that you pass is called the _config_ object.
+Using it you can also customize the start weekday.
+See the [above section](#how-to-customize-the-start-weekday).

+**Note**: The type of this _config_ object is available as the type `Config`.
+If you need it, you can import it similar to the type `Day`.

 ### How to get the day numbers in some particular language?